FDA Appeal: Attack against the Fur,

 23) Fatima Saleh Abdalla (female)

 Three more dead people were not yet identified.
-Moreover, the following is
+Moreover, the following is the list of the people injured:

 1) Abdalla Abdel-Aziz